th-herve/vimwiki/docs/c++_convention.md

 ### Indentation

 Each new block (loop, method...) opening should be intended.

+Level of indentation: ??
+(2 or 4)

 ### Line length